pmean/classes/biostats-2/general/policy-on-extensions-and-rework.md

 ## Extensions near the end of the semester

-Starting on 15th week of class (April 29, 2024), you can no longer receive automatic extensions.
+Starting on April 29, 2024 (for classes in Spring Semester 2024), you can no longer receive automatic extensions.
 Short extensions may be available for a limited number of students, but you must get permission from one of your instructors first.
 We have deadlines for reporting grades and are not given an extension on that deadline.

 ## If you are falling behind